 Checking R version: ✔ Your R is at the latest version of 4.2.0!
 Checking RStudio version: ✔ Your RStudio is at the latest version of 2022.2.2.485!
 Checking Git config settings: ✔ Your Git configuration is all setup!
 Git now knows that: - Your name is 'Luke W. Johnston' - Your email is 'email@example.com'

 Eventually you will need to copy and paste the output into one of the survey questions.
 Note that while GitHub is a natural connection to using Git, given the limited time available, we will not be going over how to use GitHub.
 If you want to learn about using GitHub, check out the session on it in the introduction course.

 One of the basic steps to reproducibility and modern workflows in data analysis is to keep everything contained in a single location.
 In RStudio, this is done with R Projects.
 Please read all of Section 7.1 from the introduction course to learn about R Projects and how they help keeping things self-contained.
 You don’t need to do any of the exercises or activities.

 There are several ways to organise a project folder.
 We’ll be using the structure from the package prodigenr.
 The project setup can be done by either:

 - Using RStudio’s New Project menu item: “File -> New Project -> New Directory”, scroll down to “Scientific Analysis Project using prodigenr” and name the project “LearnR3” in the Directory Name, saving it to the “Desktop” with Browse.

 - Or, running the command

-When the RStudio Project opens up again, run these two commands in the Console:
+When the RStudio Project opens up again, run these three commands in the R Console:

 We teach and use R Markdown because it is one of the very first steps to being reproducible and because it is a very powerful tool to doing data analysis.
 Please do these two tasks:

-Please read over the R Markdown section of the beginner course.
+Please read over the R Markdown section of the introduction course.
 If you use R Markdown already, you can skip this step.